 Do first home buyers pay stamp duty in the NT?

-As of 30 June 2021, first home buyers in the Northern Territory are not eligible for any stamp duty concessions or exemptions and must pay the full applicable duty on their first property purchase.³
+As of 30 June 2021, first home owners in the NT are not eligible for any stamp duty concessions or exemptions and must pay the full applicable duty on their first property purchase.³

 Are there any other concessions or exemptions for stamp duty in the NT?

-The Northern Territory has one stamp duty exemption available: the House and Land Package Exemption (HLPE).⁴ To be eligible for this full stamp duty exemption, you must purchase a house and land package from a building contractor before 30 June 2027, and in turn the contractor must do one of the following:
+The NT has one stamp duty exemption available: the House and Land Package Exemption (HLPE).⁴ To be eligible for this full stamp duty exemption, you must purchase a house and land package from a building contractor before 30 June 2027, and in turn, the contractor must do one of the following:

 • Build or place a new and detached home on the land they sold to you